lvgl/lv_binding_micropython/README.md

 Therefore we defined a **callback convention** that expects lvgl headers to be defined in a certain way.
 Callbacks that are declared according to the convention would allow the binding to register a Micropython object next to the function pointer when registering a callback, and access that object when the callback is called.
 The Micropython callable object is automatically saved in a `user_data` variable which is provided when registering or calling the callback.

-The callback convetion assumes the following:
+The callback convention assumes the following:
 - There's a struct that contains a field called `void * user_data`.
 - A pointer to that struct is provided as the first argument of a callback registration function.
 - A pointer to that struct is provided as the first argument of the callback itself.